1.0 Beginnings

-Welcome to Delver’s Deep, a project to create a combat-oriented, rogue-like, tabletop roleplaying game.
+Welcome to Delver’s Deep, a project that aims to develop a combat-focused, rogue-like, tabletop roleplaying game.

-I am coming from a background as a forever DM for Dungeons & Dragons.
-I have played and DM’d for 15 years (at the time of writing) through 3.5e, 4e, 5e and now 5.5e.
+I have been a Dungeon Master (DM) for Dungeons & Dragons for 15 years, from the time of writing, spanning through 3.5e, 4e, 5e, and now 5.5e.

-As an organizational tool for myself and to provide clarity to the reader, here are some general thoughts about design philosophy.
+As a personal organizational tool and to enhance clarity for the reader, here are some general thoughts on design philosophy.

 1.1 Complexity